 When you were using Procreate it may be a bit confusing to know exactly how do you use the color picker or the eyedropper tool in Procreate to pick a color that you want to use.
 Once you know how to use these simple tools, in Procreate, it will be easy for you to find the colors you need.

-Our 6 easy tips to use the color picker or eyedropper tool in Procreate are 1) locate the color picker or eyedropper tool 2) use your fingers to pick the colors, 3) move your fingers around the canvas, 4) keep your eye on the color picker circle so you know what color you are picking, 5) add your color to a palette, and 6) see the color values.
+Using the picker or eyedropper tool in Procreate requires 6 easy steps as 1) locate the color picker or eyedropper tool 2) use your fingers to pick the colors, 3) move your fingers around the canvas, 4) keep your eye on the color picker circle, so you know what color you are picking, 5) add your color to a palette, and 6) see the color values.

 If you follow these 6 simple and easy tips to find a color with the Procreate tool that will help you to find the right colors.
 You will also find it a very easy tool to work with.